-Passengers were stranded on the plane for hours without an explanation
+Horrified travellers trapped on Frontier plane as wildfires cause flight chaos

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Horrified travellers trapped on flight for hours amid wildfires
+Horrified travellers trapped on grounded Frontier plane for hours as wildfires cause flight chaos

 TikTok user posted video from inside plane as it sat on the ground at New York airport